 I haven’t looked too much into it, but I’m pretty sure that we can apply for a “Carte Vitale” either this year or after we renew our visas to get free health insurance here in France.

-Of course, food needs to make it on this pro list or would we even be living in France?!
+Of course, the food needs to make it on this pro list or would we even be living in France?!
 Let’s just say that we have eaten a fair amount of pain au chocolat (they even make them mini which are the cutest things I’ve ever seen!) and suisses.

 Thanks to Carrefour, LIDL, & Monoprix, groceries are incredibly cheap here!
 We spent about $35 each week on groceries!

 I have to mention our love for Decathlon and Maxi Bazar.
 Decathlon is a CRAZY cheap store that sells sports equipment.
-Seriously, they had bikinis for $3, running shorts for $4, yoga mats for $2.50.
+Seriously, they had bikinis for $3, running shorts for $4, and yoga mats for $2.50.
 It’s a cheap dream in there and I’m obsessed.

 The second store I mentioned was Maxi Bazar.
-Basically this store is the Decathlon for furnishing your house.
+Basically, this store is the Decathlon for furnishing your house.
 Everything is affordable!

 Thanks to Maxi Bazar and Facebook Marketplace we were able to completely furnish (from LITERALLY zero… we didn’t even have an oven or a fridge) for around $1,500.

-Cons of Living in France
+Cons of Living in France / Disadvantages of Living in France

 I’m much less excited to talk about this part, but it must happen.
 There are cons to living in France, of course.